 - Reference Implementations for interoperable cloud software and technologies

 - Distributed Computing & Predictive Big Data Analytics

 - Self-* Autonomic Computing Systems (*secure healing, optimizing, fail recovery, energy, etc.)

-- Storage Technologies
+- Cybersecurity and Storage Technologies

 For current industry sponsored R&D please visit Projects